 Public transport in Israel

-App-based rideshare services such as Gett are active in Israel.
-Many expats prefer using rideshare apps as they allow for automatic credit card billing as well as a greater control over their route.
+Taxis in Israel can be hailed off the street, ordered via telephone or booked with ride-hailing apps such as Gett and Uber.
+Many expats prefer using these apps as they allow for automatic card billing and greater control over their route.

 Air travel in Israel